Looking for the best outdoor dining in Charlotte NC? Enjoy dinner or drinks al fresco from our list of some of the best patios in Charlotte.

 Speaking of gorgeous gardens (and also wine!) another one of my favorite patios in Charlotte is Rosie’s Coffee and Wine Garden.

-Located in McGill Rose Garden (and named after a cat!), Rosie’s is open daily serving coffee, wine and a small selection of snacks (but you can bring your own picnic too).
+Located in McGill Rose Garden on N Davidson St. (and named after a cat!), Rosie’s is open daily serving coffee, wine and a small selection of snacks (but you can bring your own picnic too).
+They also occasionally have food trucks visit!

-Their small, cozy storefront is currently only open for ordering, and then take your beverage of choice out to the garden to explore!
+They have a small, cozy store front and cafe where you can order, and then take your beverage of choice out to the garden to explore!
 The roses bloom in May and October, but the garden is gorgeous any time of year!

 Camp North End, Druid Hills